50 Essential WordPress Plugins Every Blogger Should Know

 We’ve tried to describe each plugin as briefly as possible.
 For a few cases, we’ve also mentioned some notable alternatives which you should know.
 So sit back, relax and enjoy this half a century plugin list.

-1. Easy Updates Manager
+Easy Updates Manager

-This plugin helps remove the chaos from updating WordPress and its components (read: themes and plugins).
+The Easy Updates Manager plugin helps remove the chaos from updating WordPress and its components (read: themes and plugins).
 You can fine-tune you upgrade configuration with major/minor/developmental updates, theme and/or plugin updates and their combinations.
 Oh and it supports Multisite as well!

-2. Disqus
+Disqus

 Disqus and Livefyre are the two most popular comment management web-services which also work in WordPress.
 They integrate a community of followers, social media and effective counter spam measures for simple, real-time commenting.
 Disqus also plays nice with WordPress – it does so by leaving a copy of all the comments in the right places (i.e. in the correct tables) inside the WordPress database.

-3. Disable Comments
+Disable Comments

 While you can individually disable comments in each post or page in WordPress – it certainly can take a lot of time if you run a site with 1000+ posts.
-This is where the plugin comes in handy.
+This is where the Disable Comments plugin comes in handy.
 It enables you to disable comments for any post type (i.e., a post, page or any user defined post type) from a single option.
 It also supports WordPress multisite making it an extremely effective tool for network blog publishers.

-4. Broken Link Checker
+Broken Link Checker

 Having broken links damaged your SEO scores.
 It also tells your visitor that you’re careless or that you don’t care about them – even if you deeply do.
 It is only but natural that broken links will be generated over time and you cannot afford to let them be.
-That is why you use this plugin to rid your WordPress site each and every broken link.
+That is why you use the Broken Link Checker plugin to rid your WordPress site each and every broken link.
 It can check posts, pages, comments including custom post types.
 The search parameters are highly configurable and it can also email you when broken links are found.

-5. Theme Check
+Theme Check

 While most themes downloaded from the are up-to the recommended standards and best practices, it is important to check all themes, especially if you purchase them from external theme shops like Themeforest.
+The Theme Check plugin checks to make sure your theme is using WordPress theme standards.
+You can install the plugin to run the check than report any “issues” to the theme developer.

-6. Restrict Content Pro
+Restrict Content Pro

 Developed by WordPress veteran Pippin Williamson, the free version of the Restrict Content plugin will show content to only registered or logged-in users.
 The real power lies in the premium Pro version of the plugin using which you get kickass features such as – PayPal integration, discount codes, report generation and much more.

-7. Duplicator
+Duplicator

-This nifty little plugin takes the stress out of migrating a WordPress site from one location to another.
+Duplicator is a nifty little plugin takes the stress out of migrating a WordPress site from one location to another.
 It enables you to effortlessly copy, transfer or clone an existing WordPress website to another location.

 9. WP Smush – Image Optimization